La Palma y El Tucan

 You won't see the first visit detailed on this journal.
 There's reason for that.

 First of all, when we first visited, we wanted to keep it somewhat of a secret as we were planning to use this coffee for the 2017 National Barista Championship.
-So we didn't want to announce that on all of our communication platforms and give the insight as to which coffee we were using.
-Ya, these coffees are so stunning that we wanted to keep it a total surprise.
+So we didn't want to announce that on all our communication platforms and give the insight as to which coffee we were using.
+Yes, these coffees are so stunning that we wanted to keep it a total surprise.

 Second, the first trip happened so quickly during a total whirlwind in our lives.
 We were in Brazil, it was late in August and we were intended to fly home to Calgary.
-Hurricane Harvey was a day or two into it's path through Houston, and that was our connecting airport to get home.
-Now because Houston is such a hub, our flight was delayed and we weren't able to get home with the same route for 6 days.
-Essentially leaving us stranded in Sao Paulo with no plans...
+Hurricane Harvey was a day or two into it's path through Houston, however, and that was our connecting airport home.
+Now, because Houston is such a hub, our flight was delayed and we weren't able to get home with the same route for 6 days.
+Essentially, leaving us stranded in Sao Paulo with no plans...
 We'd been chatting with Sebastien, the relationship manager at LPyET weeks prior about visiting and purchasing some coffees.
 We'd also met two or so years prior to that in Bogota.
 So on a whim, we decided to fly from Sao Paulo to LPyET - this is a decision that's had many, many positive impacts in our careers.

-These coffees are truly outstanding and a beautiful compliment to the high end, exotic coffees their producing on their own farm, throughout 12 hectares of planted land.
+These coffees are truly outstanding and a beautiful compliment to the high end, exotic coffees they're producing on their own farm, throughout 12 hectares of planted land.
 Stay tuned for what's to come.
 We have two coffees from their farm, Geisha and SL28, as well as two coffees from their neighbours!
 We're excited about it and we think you should be too!